onestudio-co/flutter-bond/docs/analytics.md

 # App Analytics:

 ### Create Event:
-   Define youer event by create new class extending `AnalyticsEvent`, provide a `key` and a `params` of the event
+   Define your event by create new class extending `AnalyticsEvent`, provide a `key` and a `params` of the event
 ```dart
 class LoginEvent extends AnalyticsEvent {
   final int userId;